ykm005/MYK-OS-CW-2/phase2..md

 The monitoring process will focus on these areas:

 CPU Usage
-I will use tools like top, htop, and vmstat to check CPU load, process behavior, and system responsiveness.
+I will use tools stressng to check CPU load, process behavior, and system responsiveness.

 Memory Usage
 Commands such as free -h and vmstat will help find memory pressure, swap usage, and RAM allocation patterns.